 Seriously, who poses completely nude for their profile picture?
 It seemed less like a dating site than it did a pornography site.
 This got me wondering who these women really were.

 Any guy who has tried online dating knows it’s difficult to get into messaging with a woman.
 Even when you have a lot in common with someone, they may not respond to your messages right away, or ever.
-What’s even more rare, is receiving a message yourself from a beautiful woman.
+What’s even rarer, is receiving a message yourself from a beautiful woman.

 For that reason, I found it strange when I got three messages in the first ten minutes of being online.
 I didn’t even have a profile picture up.
 The messages said things like, “Want to play?” and “Help me im horny.”